julian-molina/Documentation/_includes/trading_engine/strategy-open-stage.md

 <!--------------------------------------------- CONTENT starts -->

-The open stage is active from the instant the take position event gets triggered until the instant one of the following things happen:
+The open stage is open from the instant the take position event gets triggered, and starts closing from the instant one of the following things happen:

 * the target size is filled,